GSA/digital-strategy-report-generator/readme.md

 The first time you load index.php, the generator will make a call to [two JSON files hosted in GSA's GitHub repository](https://github.com/GSA/digital-strategy).
 These files contain the schema which defines the report, as well as a list of federal agencies and their common abreviations.
 These files will be cached locally to disk and will remain there for up to an hour.

 It will then spit out a simple form representing the fields as described in the schema file.
-Upon submitting the form, you will recieve a valid HTML, XML, and JSON repreentation of your responses.
+Upon submitting the form, you will recieve a zip file download containing valid HTML, XML, and JSON representations of your responses.
 The JSON and XML versions are designed to be placed, as is, at agency.gov/digitalstrategy.xml and agency.gov/digitalstrategy.json.
 The HTML version is designed to be pasted into a CMS or used as is.
+Adding a value to the DGS_REPORT_DIR constant in the load.php file will cause the script to add unzipped versions of the reports to that directory.

-Previously generated reports can be update via the import function at the top of the form.
+Previously generated reports can be updated via the import function at the top of the form.
+If the DGS_REPORT_DIR constant is specified the form will automatically load values from digitalstrategy.json if it exists.

 Contributing
 ------------